Mithras Altars in Germania

 The figures to the left and right are Cautes and Cautopates, Mithras' helpers.
 I haven't yet figured out their exact role in the ritus, but they are present in most tauroctony scenes, and even have figures of their own sometimes, as displayed in the Saalburg museum (see below).

 Osterburken managed to keep the altar stone which is today on display in the new museum that was built to cover the baths of the vicus

 .
 Just well - the Römisch-Germanisches Nationalmuseum Mainz doesn't need to get everything

 This stone has been found in York, together with other proof for the existence of a mithraeum

 York, known in Roman times as Eboracum, was the administrative and military center of northern Britain, and people from all over the Empire brought their religions with them.
-Besides Mithras and Iupiter Optimus Maximus, the Roman State god, there was an alter dedicated to the Celtic Mother Godess popular in the Rhine area and several others.
+Besides Mithras and Iupiter Optimus Maximus, the Roman State god, there was an altar dedicated to the Celtic Mother Godess popular in the Rhine area and several others.
 Often those foreign gods would be aligned with the Roman pantheon so that for example the British god Nodens became the same as Mars.
 The Roman Empire granted freedom of religion as long as the people also participated in the cult of the deified emperors.

-Here's the last of the Mithras pics in my collection: Mithras as sun charioteer.
+Here is another of the Mithras pics in my collection: Mithras as sun charioteer.
 There isn't acutally much left of him, but three out of the four horses are still in pretty good shape.